-Join Chris Orwig for an in-depth discussion in this video Customizing type: Part one, part of Lightroom 5 Essentials: 05 Creating Prints and Books.
+Join Chris Orwig for an in-depth discussion in this video Customizing type: Part one, part of Lightroom 5 Essential Training: 5 Creating Prints & Books.

 In the previous movie we looked at how we can begin to work with the Text panel in order to add Photo Text and Page Text.
 In this movie, I want to take things a bit further.
 And here we'll look at how we can customize the way that the text appears by working with the type panel.
 So let's go ahead and open up the Type panel and then scroll down a little bit.
 One of the first things that you'll notice is that we have a lot of different type controls.
 We'll be talking about these various controls.
 You'll also notice that all of these controls are grayed out.
 Well they're grayed out because we haven't selected a photograph or a text field.

 Here if we click into a text field like the Demo Page Text, you can notice that all of these controls are now illuminated.
 Well you can highlight this text field by Clicking and Dragging, when you do that you can then change some of the characteristics.
 Let's start up here at the top, we can choose a different font.
 I'll select a different font from this pull-down menu.
 And we can also choose if this is Italic or Bold.
 I'll select bold for my title text here which we have on this page.
 Then we can increase the size if we want to change it's Opacity.

 We can use this slider which will allow us to have text which has less Opacity.
 Now this just looks like it's creating a light gray tone.
 Yet if we position this over the images, and then use the Opacity slider.
 You notice how it allows us to have text which is transparent and sometimes for certain projects that can be helpful.
 Alright, well after we've customized this text, what I want to do is take a look at how we can work with these other fields.
 In order to really highlight that we need to choose a different layout.
 So here, let's go scroll back to our area where we can customize what text is displayed Now I'm going to turn off the Page Text for a moment.